gmp26/site/sources/stations/template.md

 dependencies:
 	- a dependency
 layout: station
-keyQuestions:
-	- text of the key question
-	- text of the key question
-	- text of the key question
 ````
+##Key Questions:

+1. text of the key question

+1. text of the key question

+1. text of the key question